Vampire Academy (novel): Plot

 Demanding answers, Rose confronts headmistress Ellen Kirova and insists on accessing classified information about Karp.
 Kirova discloses that Karp had turned into a Strigoi and escaped before vanishing completely.
 Simultaneously, a disturbing occurrence unfolds as dead animals mysteriously appear wherever Lissa goes.
 During the Equinox Dance, Rose uncovers the truth that Mia is not solely responsible for the dead animals.
 As tension rises, Lissa is suddenly abducted, prompting Rose, Dimitri, and Christian to embark on a frantic rescue mission.

 The mastermind behind Lissa's kidnapping and the threats against her is revealed to be Victor Dashkov, a former contender for the throne plagued by the chronic disease known as Sandovsky's Syndrome.
 Victor's sinister plan revolves around using Lissa as a means to cure himself, even though this cure would ultimately result in Lissa sacrificing her own life.
 After successfully capturing Victor and confining him in the secure cells beneath the school, he discloses to Rose the reason for their unbreakable bond - Rose is "shadow-kissed," having been brought back to life by Lissa's magic after the car crash that killed Lissa’s brother and parents.

 While they are talking, Victor's daughter Natalie, who befriended both Lissa and Rose and was a very insecure student there, is enacting the tools of his escape.
 She'd turned Strigoi by draining her crush to death.
 Dimitri comes and kills Natalie and detains Victor.

 During Vampire Queen Tatiana Ivashkov's speech, Lissa steps in and gives a speech of her own.
 She announces that Spirit is her type of magic, and that it is thanks to Rose that she can master it.
 Rose then meets Dimitri outside and asks about his feelings for her.
 He states that he can't love her because if there was any danger between Rose and Lissa, he would save her instead of Lissa.
 She gives Dimitri a kiss on the cheek and walks back to the academy.

-In a mountain cave close to the academy, Karp leads a horde of Strigoi.

 Reception

-The book received positive reviews, with a Goodreads average of 4.19/5, based on 227,620 ratings.
 It was listed on the list of Quick Picks for Reluctant Young Adult Readers and recommended by Booklist, teenbookstoo.com, and Voice of Youth Advocates (VOYA).
 Vampire Academy was also voted number four after Eclipse by Stephenie Meyer, Harry Potter and the Deathly Hallows by J.K.
 Rowling, and Diary of a Wimpy Kid on ALA's teens top 10.
 The Vampire Academy series was also one of the New York Times Bestseller top ten in the children's books series division.